Explore our newest colors - free samples available

 1. Glass or Mirrored Finish

-A glass finish for range hoods offers a translucent surface that allows light to pass through, giving the hood a subtle glow.
-Glass finishes are available in various colors, including clear, frosted, or tinted options, allowing you to choose the level of transparency and style that suits your kitchen.
+A glass finish for range hoods gives it a translucent surface that allows light to pass through it.
+This often gives the range hood a subtle glow like a form of a halo.
+Glass finishes are available in various colors, including clear, frosted, or tinted options.
+This allows you to choose the level of transparency and style that suits your kitchen.

 1. Textured Finishes

 Textured finishes add dimension and interest to your range hood.
-These finishes can include patterns, embossed designs, or even natural textures like stone or wood grain.
-The textured surface creates a tactile experience and adds depth to the overall appearance.
+These finishes often include patterns, embossed designs, or even natural textures like stone or wood grain.
+The textured surface creates a tactile experience and adds depth to the range hood surface.
+Some of the best textured range hood finishes are available at ModernCopper.

 1. Metallic Finishes

-Metallic finishes offer a modern and luxurious look to your range hood.
-They provide a metallic sheen that mimics various metals like stainless steel, copper, or bronze.
-Metallic finishes can be more resistant to fingerprints and smudges than glossy finishes.
+Metallic finishes on a range hood give it a modern and luxurious look that enhances its appeal.
+It provides a metallic sheen on the hood that mimics various metals like copper or bronze.
+Metallic finishes are more resistant to fingerprints and smudges than other glossy finishes.

 1. Custom Finishes

-For a truly personalized touch, custom finishes are an excellent option.
-These finishes allow you to choose from various colors, effects, and custom designs or patterns.
-From bold and vibrant hues to subtle and elegant shades, custom finishes allow you to create a range hood that perfectly complements your kitchen's style and aesthetic.
+For a truly personalized touch, custom finishes are an excellent option for your range hood.
+It allows you to choose from various colors, effects, and custom designs or patterns.
+From bold and vibrant hues to subtle and elegant shades your range hood will easily be a focal piece.

 Cleaning and Maintenance Tips for Matte Finishes

 Matte finishes are typically achieved using specialized paints or coatings that provide a smooth, non-glossy surface.
 This means they require specific care to preserve their appearance and prevent damage.
-To keep your matte-finished range hood looking like new, follow these steps for gentle cleaning and maintenance:
+To keep your matte-finished range hood looking like new, follow these steps:

 1. Use a soft, microfiber cloth or non-abrasive sponge to wipe away dust and debris from the range hood surface.